Aero Metals Logo

 What is Stainless Steel Investment Casting?

-Once the ceramic material has solidified around the wax pattern, the wax is melted away, leaving a cavity in the ceramic shell.
+After the initial pour and once the ceramic material has solidified around the wax pattern, the wax is melted away, leaving a cavity in the ceramic shell.
 The molten stainless steel is then poured into this cavity, filling the mold and taking on the shape of the wax pattern.
 After the metal has cooled and solidified, the ceramic shell is removed, and the finished stainless steel part is cleaned, polished, and inspected for quality.

-Stainless Steel Casting Alloys
+Stainless Steel Investment Casting Material Composition

 The base alloy elements of any nickel-base or stainless steel casting are chromium, nickel, and molybdenum (or “moly”).
-These three components will determine the casting’s grain structure and mechanical prosperities, and will be instrumental in the casting’s ability to combat heat and/or corrosion.
+These three components will determine the casting’s grain structure and mechanical prosperities and will be instrumental in the casting’s ability to combat heat and/or corrosion.

 Austenitic Stainless Steels Grades (300 Series)